MAfarrag/Forpy/README.md

-# HydroFortran
+# Forpy
-Some functions and subroutines used in general modelling
+Some functions and subroutines for the most used method in python to make FORTRAN easy for Python users